Nikolas Cruz Fired At Third-Floor Window In An Attempt To Get Better Vantage Point During Murder Spree

 In one of the photos, a window located on a higher floor of Marjory Stoneman Douglas High School shows multiple bullet holes but remains largely intact.
 Authorities believed that the bullets seemed to have been fired from the inside of the building.

 Investigators also noted that Cruz tried to create a perch so that he could position himself like a sniper.
-The high-vantage point would have led to more chaos and deaths.
+The high vantage point would have led to more chaos and deaths.

 Fortunately, the window, which is reportedly located in the teacher’s lounge, is hurricane-resistant and designed to withstand impact.